olihu767/Mapping_Earthquakes/README.md

 # Summary
 ![](image/screenshot.PNG)

 This map has 3 differnt layers for viewers to swithing their prefered map style.
-When pointing the the bubble circle, it indicates the level of earthquake magnitude and the color metric is displayed on the right hand conor.
-Redlines marks the tectionic plates.
-It is easily identified that there is corrlation between the tectionic plates and the level of earthquake.
+When pointing the bubble circle, it indicates the level of earthquake magnitude by color and the detail metric is displayed on the right bottom conor.
+Redlines are the tectionic plates layer.
+Base on the buble locations, the high magnitude earthquake mostly is taken place on the tectionic plates.